How law firms should use FAQs without creating duplicate service-page intent

 A quick governance checklist before adding more FAQ content

-- Confirm which page owns the broad commercial topic before writing new questions.
+- Name the page that owns the broad commercial topic before adding a new FAQ answer.

-- Check whether the question already appears on a related article, location page, or landing page.
+- Check whether the same or similar question already appears on a related service page, article, location page, landing page, or translated route.

 That discipline keeps the FAQ layer commercially useful.
 It also makes content expansion much safer because the site can grow without every new page inheriting the same duplicated answer block.